 Most of us LOVE SUGAR.
-It´s very addictive.
-However, too much of it in any form can lead to cellular damage in your liver.
+It’s very addictive.
+However, too much of it in any form can lead to cellular damage in your liver and kidneys.

 Our general sugar consumption has increased dramatically over the last 30 years.

-Some sugars are natural components of fruits and vegetables.
-However, many of the processed foods we eat contain added sugars, put in by manufacturers to foods and beverages to enhance their flavour or improve food’s appearance and texture.
-It’s nearly impossible to find any products that don’t have sugar added to them, which basically tells you and I that we don’t have any control over the amount of sugar we consume if we are consuming prepackaged, convenient, industrialised food.
+Many of the processed and packaged foods we eat contain added sugars, put in by manufacturers to foods and beverages to improve flavour and/or appearance and texture.
+It’s impossible to have any control over the amount of sugar we consume if we are consuming prepackaged, convenient, industrialised food.

-Sugar can cause inflammation in your liver by causing it to metabolise huge amounts of fructose or glucose and store that as glycogen.”
+Sugar can cause inflammation in your liver by causing it to metabolise huge amounts of fructose or glucose and store that as glycogen.
 A fatty liver can make it much harder to control blood sugar levels and lead to wild swings in blood insulin and sugar levels, which in turn cause the food addiction to perpetuate itself and potentially cause brain fog, moodiness, poor memory, headaches and shakiness.

 Sugar & Perimenopause/Menopause